-In The Spotlight: What’s the Point? – Impact Analysis of ERSTE Foundation
+In the spotlight: impact analysis of ERSTE Foundation

 What do ERSTE Foundation’s projects and activities achieve?
 Who benefits from them?
 What are the specific impacts?
 Where is ERSTE Foundation particularly effective?
 A project team in 2016 had these questions in mind as they examined the impact of ERSTE Foundation’s key projects in detail.
 It was a joint project with the NPO & SE Competence Center of the Vienna University of Economics and Business.